kevin0120/mix/plugins/inputs/cgroup/README.md

-# CGroup Input Plugin For Telegraf Agent
+# CGroup Input Plugin For Rush Agent

 This input plugin will capture specific statistics per cgroup.